rajroshansharma/recipe/README.md

-# recipe
+# Recipe
-html page for making the recipe
+html page for making the recipe.all html works done by me through Priple (HTML & CSS course).